core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 6. The client protects the request using the pairwise mode of Group OSCORE as defined in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}, using the AEAD nonce from Step 1, the deterministic Pairwise Sender Key K from Step 3 as AEAD encryption key, and the finalized AAD.

-7. The client MUST NOT include an unprotected (outer) Observe Option if no observation is intended, even in case an Inner Observe Option was included at Step 5.
+7. The client MUST NOT include an unprotected (outer) Observe Option if no observation is intended, even in the case that an Inner Observe Option was included at Step 5.

 8. The client MUST set 0.05 (FETCH) {{RFC8132}} as the Outer Code of the protected request to make it usable for a proxy's cache, even if no observation is intended.